bbauska/Coursera-React/README.md

 ### 3. Market Survey

   -   Do a survey of the Web to find about five web sites that might have similar ideas as yours.

   -   Briefly compare the features of these applications with your application idea.

 ### 4. References

   -   Give references to any material / websites / books etc. relevant to your application idea

   -   Give the links to the websites relevant to your idea, that you listed in the section above.

 ## Honors Peer-graded Assignment: Ideation

-**Deadline**Oct 23, 11:59 PM PDT
+<b>Deadline</b>Oct 23, 11:59 PM PDT

-**Ready for the assignment?**
+<b>Ready for the assignment?</b>

 You will find instructions below to submit.